 The Court is directed by an elected Justice of the Peace and has jurisdiction over most violations of the State Motor Vehicle Code and over certain misdemeanor offenses.
 The Court also has jurisdiction over civil and small claims for money and damages not exceeding $10,000.

 For those who are unable to appear, a written plea will be accepted.
 You may post the full presumptive fine along with a letter to the Judge.
 A written explanation will be given the same consideration as a personal appearance.
-If the fine is reduced, a refund will be sent by mail so please make sure to include a valid mailing address if you choose this option.
+If the fine is reduced, a refund will be sent by mail.
+Please include a valid mailing address if you choose this option.

 A not guilty plea received in the mail will be scheduled for a hearing with the officer present.
-A trial date will be mailed so please include a valid mailing address as well as any dates or times that you are not available to appear in court.
+A trial date will be mailed.
+Please include a valid mailing address.
+Also, include any dates or times that you are not available to appear in court.

 If you are unable to pay your fine on the day of your court appearance, a clerk will explain the guidelines for payment arrangements.
 You must appear in person to enter into a payment agreement.
 All payment agreements that are scheduled out longer than two weeks are subject to a $25 fee.